Kelerchian/vaettir/vaettir-react/README.md

 This results in a loose-coupling with React component without extra hassle, making both the agent and the components easy to refactor.

+### Accompanying Library

+Vaettir depends on and works well with [systemic-ts-utils](https://github.com/Kelerchian/systemic-ts-utils).

 ## Demo

 [A snake game on canvas and UI modelled with agents.](/examples/6-snake-demo/)